OctopusDeploy/blog/blog/2023-11/page-layout-improvements/index.md

   - Product
 ---

 We have been working towards improving our user experience at Octopus Deploy.
 Specifically addressing feedback about our interface looking “messy” and “hard to navigate”.
-Addressing these concerns requires a layout that presents information in an easy-to-read structure.
+AAddressing these concerns requires a few approaches.
+This change focuses on a layout that presents information in an easier-to-read structure.

 ## Page Layouts
 We began by looking at our project page layouts.
 Here we identified a couple of key elements that needed improving.
 In the image below the highlighted areas is where we placed our focus.
 These areas contained our page headings and breadcrumbs.
 Page headings and breadcrumbs are important for understanding your location in the app.